 2. Install the Adobe Photoshop Elements or Adobe Premiere Elements from a new user account.

-Occasionally, a permissions or settings of a user account can prevent the installer from accessing or creating the necessary files and folders.
+Occasionally, the permissions or settings of a user account can prevent the installer from accessing or creating the necessary files and folders.
 Create an account with administrative permissions, log in to it, and then rerun the installer.
 If you need additional assistance, contact your system administrator.

 - To create a local administrator account on Windows XP, see How to create and configure user accounts in Windows XP on the Microsoft support website.